Should a Dentist Choose Claims Made or Occurrence Insurance? | Dental Insurance

 Should a dentist choose occurrence-based or claims-made coverage?
-First, occurrence and claims made are the two most common types of malpractice insurance for dentists.
-And if you are an employed dentist with the practice, it’s very likely that the practice is going to use claims made.
-Let’s kind of go through the differences between the two and then maybe which one would benefit you.
-If you are thinking of signing an employment contract, there’s going to be a section in the contract that discusses malpractice insurance.
-If you’re an employee, the employer absolutely should pay for your underlying premium.
-An underlying premium is just simply how much it costs to insure you on a yearly basis.
+First, occurrence and claims made are the two most common types of malpractice insurance.
+And if you are an employed dentist, the practice will likely use claims-made.
+Let’s go through the differences between the two and then maybe which one would benefit you.
+Suppose you are thinking of signing an employment contract.
+In that case, a section in the contract will discuss malpractice insurance.
+The employer absolutely should pay for your underlying premium if you’re an employee.
+An underlying premium is just how much it costs to insure you annually.

 Insurance Considerations for Dentists

-Under a claims-made policy, it would be a third cheaper than an occurrence-based policy.
-However, you would be responsible to pay for tail insurance.
-And a good rule of thumb is tail insurance costs about twice what your annual premium is.
-Let’s just say an annual premium of $4,000.
-Then if you’re responsible to pay for tail, it would be around $8,000.
-Now, that’s a one-time cost, it’s not yearly.
-And you would pay that prior to the expiration of the contract, or if it’s been terminated on your last day of work.
-And you’d have to pay the entire amount upfront but then you would be covered for however long.
+A good rule of thumb is tail insurance costs about twice what your annual premium is.
+Let’s say an annual premium of $4,000.
+Then if you’re responsible for paying for the tail, it would be around $8,000.
+Now, that’s a one-time cost.
+It’s not yearly.
+And you would pay that before the contract’s expiration, or if it’s been terminated on your last day of work.
+And you’d have to pay the entire amount upfront, but then you would be covered for however long.
 The tail costs can vary a little bit based upon two things: one, how long you’ve been with an employer, and then two, the length of the tail.

 Occurrence Coverage for a New Dentist